chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] auto upload (on release) a changelog file to market as well if found in the block? -> leaning yes. will look for CHANGELOG.md, if a changelog exists then open code-editor to write new addition updates? -> yes -> will upload and display changelog if found at root of block directory and use flag '-changelog' with show command
+- [x] uninstall a whole entire major version from cache
 - [x] add prompt to uninstall command, will notify user of all uninstallations and then ask to proceed
 - [x] uninstalling a leading version will then try to replace the parent version with a new leading version if already available in the cache
 - [x] implement behavior to change module name's when installing a specific version for verilog files